Well and good: eating for immunity

 You can get iron from red meat, but there are plenty of other ways to get iron in your diet.

-“Lots of wholegrains contain iron, as do spinach and other green leafy vegetables, as well as red kidney beans and lentils,” Kaff explains.
+“Lots of wholegrains contain iron, as do spinach and other green leafy vegetables,” Kaff explains.
+“As well as red kidney beans and lentils.”

-Leafy greens – as well as carrots, sweet potatoes, pumpkin, red and yellow capsicum, peas and broccoli – are also high in beta-carotene, a powerful antioxidant that’s been shown to increase immune cell numbers and the activity of “natural killer cells” – white blood cells in our bodies that kill any cells infected with a virus.
+Leafy greens – as well as carrots, sweet potatoes, pumpkin, red and yellow capsicum, peas and broccoli – are also high in beta-carotene.
+This powerful antioxidant has been shown to increase immune cell numbers and the activity of “natural killer cells”.
+These white blood cells in our bodies kill any cells infected with a virus.

 Cut back on fast food

 “The majority of the time, when you have a high-salt diet, it’s from foods that are also highly processed and high in saturated fat,” Kaff says.
-“Foods that are highly processed and have high amounts of saturated fats or sugar feed the ‘bad’ bacteria in our gut, and that’s what can dampen our immune system.
+“Foods that are highly processed and have high amounts of saturated fats or sugar feed the ‘bad’ bacteria in our gut.
+That’s what can dampen our immune system.
 Basically, you’re giving the bad guys what they want.”

-Researchers at the University College Cork in Ireland found that a high-fat diet reduces the efficiency of the immune system, making it harder for your body to fight illness.
-Too much fat in your diet has also been found to impair the function of white blood cells – these are the cells in your body that fight infection.
+Researchers at the University College Cork in Ireland found that a high-fat diet reduces the efficiency of the immune system.
+This makes it harder for your body to fight illness.
+Too much fat in your diet has also been found to impair the function of your white blood cells.
+These are the cells in your body that fight infection.

 Cut back on booze

 “Alcohol is not good for our gut,” says Kaff.
 “And it’s not good for overall health.
 Our liver, for example, is one of the most important organs in our body.
 It helps to regulate the immune system.
-Having too much alcohol – enzymes in the liver break down alcohol, which is a toxic substance – puts a lot of stress on the liver as it works to get rid of it, and this works to dampen our immunity.
-When the body is stressed it can’t fight infection as well. “
+Having too much alcohol – enzymes in the liver break down alcohol, which is a toxic substance – puts a lot of stress on the liver as it works to get rid of it.
+This works to dampen our immunity.
+When the body is stressed, it can’t fight infection as well. “

 Instead of slugging back a few wines after dinner, switch to water.
 “Staying hydrated is so important,” Kaff stresses.
-“Our body is 70% water, and every single chemical reaction in our body uses water, including the reactions needed to fight infection or any sort of virus.”
+“Our body is 70 percent water.
+Every single chemical reaction in our body uses water, including the reactions needed to fight infection or any sort of virus.”